ReemmaMalki/MemoryManagementSystem/README.md

 ## Auto memory management

-This part translates a logical address to its physical address by using the [page table](https://github.com/ReemmaMalki/MemoryManagementSystem/blob/master/correct.txt) , storing a value from the
+This part translates a logical address to its physical address by using the [Page Table](https://github.com/ReemmaMalki/MemoryManagementSystem/blob/master/correct.txt) , storing a value from the

-correct file into its physical address by taking the logical address from the [address file](https://github.com/ReemmaMalki/MemoryManagementSystem/blob/master/addresses.txt) .
+correct file into its physical address by taking the logical address from the [Address File](https://github.com/ReemmaMalki/MemoryManagementSystem/blob/master/addresses.txt) .

 The system will Store all the signed bytes value to its corresponding physical address by the given logical address and Retrieve 5 random physical address to check if it's stored in the right corresponds logical address